PataphysicalSociety/soupault.app/site/index.md

   selector = '*[class^="language-"]'
   command = 'highlight -O html -f --syntax=$(echo $ATTR_CLASS | sed -e "s/language-//")'
 ```

+With additional scripts you can do much more, for example, [render math with KaTeX at build time](/tips-and-tricks/static-rendering/#mathematics).

 ## Extract page metadata from HTML, no front matter needed